 Everyone knew Chris back then, or knew of him.
 Larger than life and always laughing, he was a proper character – and helluva gyroplane pilot.
 Partnered by Tony Philpotts in the tow car, Chris tutored many hundreds of student gyronauts in the art of autorotation, patiently hauling back and forth on the gyro-glider over and over again and loving every minute of it.
 Learn rotor handling first and everything else will fall into place.
 I wonder what he would make of it all now.

-I was watching some of the self-styled ‘new generation’ in action recently: hammering the pre-rotator with the disc held flat until the last moment, even though there was a cracking bit of wind right down the runway, then flogging the poor machine to climb out on the back of the power curve.
+I was watching some of the self-styled ‘new generation’ in action recently: hammering the pre-rotator with the disc held flat until the last moment (even though there was a cracking bit of wind right down the runway), then flogging the poor machine to climb out on the back of the power curve.
 What’s all that about?
-As for the chap with the Cavalon, turning the propeller while stood right inside the prop arc with his arms draped around the blades – that doesn’t bear thinking about.
-Chris would have put them all straight – in no uncertain terms!
+As for the chap with the navy blue Cavalon, turning the propeller while stood right inside the prop arc with his arms draped around the blades – that doesn’t bear thinking about.
+Chris would have put them all straight, in no uncertain terms.

 While only the best was good enough for the Wombat, Chris’s old cars were something else and driving with him was never dull.
 He always referred to my mum as ‘Mother,’ which tickled her no end.
 Once when she was down for a visit, he decided to treat us to a cup of tea at one of his favourite local watering holes.
 Chris never touched alcohol, incidentally: his chosen haunts were greasy-spoon cafes and roadside snack bars.
 So we piled into the back of his old blue Ford, with Chris and Judy in the front.
 Chris did his usual out-of-the-gate speedway start, at which point the bench seat on which we were perched shipped its moorings, upending Mother and me onto our backs, knees in the air!
 Twisting round to look over his shoulder, Chris was mortified, but we couldn’t move for laughing and his anguished cry of ‘Ooh ell Mother!’ only made it worse!
 Too funny.
 He was so spontaneous, we never knew what the day would bring.